-How does Republican Party pick its presidential nominee?
+How does the Republican Party pick its presidential nominee?

 - Published

+Donald Trump is running again to be US president.
 It's a long road to the White House and first he must win a race within his own Republican Party.

-The winner will probably face President Joe Biden in the 2024 election.
+The winner will likely face President Joe Biden in the 2024 election.
 Here's what you need to know.

 There are two main parties in US politics